Turn Claude Into Your Personal AI Assistant (Outcome First Prompt Framework)

 - Outcome: Write five subject lines for a sales email about a new product feature.

-- Context: The product is project management software for remote teams.
+- Context: Product management software for remote teams.
 The feature helps teams stay aligned without constant meetings.
-The audience is overworked project managers.
+Audience: overworked project managers.

 - Constraints: Curiosity-driven, not benefit-driven.
 Six to eight words each.
 No exclamation points.